ausgerechnet/spheroscope/library/guidelines.md

 # 10 Belief #
 - ENTITY believes / thinks that FORMULA is true
-- ENTITY is certain / sure that FORMULA is true
+- ENTITY is sure that FORMULA is true
 - Can be difficult to separate from knowledge (pattern 34) based on cue words

 ## examples ##
-- I'm certain it will break up or change dramatically
 - I **don't think** people realise the severity of the consequences of voting to leave
 - I believe they will
 - i agree the sooner we leave the better